tsinghua-fib-lab/GenNet_scientific_data/README.md

 3. **Start Interaction**: Open a new shell and activate the conda environment to start RL interaction.

+## Precautions##

+1.If you use a docker virtual machine, you need to install version 15.0 of the libprof library

+2.data file download address:

+3.the pycomm folder needs to be placed in the subdirectory of the optimized code

 ## Configuration File Options

 The `config.yml` file contains various configuration options.
 Here are detailed explanations for all possible parameter values: